annyu321/Project_GO_AWS_DynamoDB_v2/README.md

    Wait for the newly created table to be activated.

 4. Use goroutine to Load the AWS moviedata.json file to the table.
+   Use channels to fetch the status of data loading.

 5. Scan and filter to get items.
    Use FilterExpression and ExpressionAttributeNames properties to filter out.